Ajahn Chah: Thai forest tradition

-A wax statue of Ajahn Chah at Thai Human Imagery Museum, Nakhon Pathom.

 During the early part of the twentieth century Theravada Buddhism underwent a revival in Thailand under the leadership of teachers whose intentions were to raise the standards of Buddhist practise throughout the country.
 One of these teachers was Ajahn Mun.
 Ajahn Chah continued Ajahn Mun's high standards of practice when he became a teacher.

 The monks of this tradition keep very strictly what they believe to be the original monastic rule laid down by the Buddha known as the vinaya.
 The early major schisms in the Buddhist sangha were largely due to disagreements over which set of training rules should be applied.
-Some adopted a more flexible set, whereas others adopted a more strict one, both sides believing to follow the rules as the Buddha had framed them.
+Some adopted a more flexible set, whereas others adopted a stricter one, both sides believing to follow the rules as the Buddha had framed them.
 The Theravada tradition is the heir to the latter view.
-An example of the strictness of the discipline might be the rule regarding eating: they uphold the rule to only eat between dawn and noon.
-In the Thai Forest Tradition, monks and nuns go further and observe the 'one eaters practice', whereby they only eat one meal during the morning.
+An example of the strictness of the discipline might be the rule that prohibits eating before dawn and after noon.
+In the Thai Forest Tradition, monks and nuns go further and observe the 'one eaters practice', whereby they only eat once a day.
 This special practice is one of the thirteen dhutanga, optional ascetic practices permitted by the Buddha that are used on an occasional or regular basis to deepen meditation practice and promote contentment with subsistence.
 Other examples of these practices are sleeping outside under a tree, or dwelling in secluded forests or graveyards.